-Lesbian, Gay, Bisexual, Transgender, Queer and Ally (LGBTQA) Community Scholarship
+Lesbian, Gay, Bisexual, Transgender, Queer & Ally (LGBTQA) Scholarships

 The scholarship is awarded annually to one eligible Wright State University undergraduate student who has demonstrated leadership, campus involvement, a commitment to the LGBTQA community and has a need for scholarship support.
 While only one recipient is awarded each year, applicants may apply annually as long as they are eligible for consideration.

-- The annual award of $750 will be applied to the students University Bursars account.
+- The annual award amount varies and will be applied to the students University Bursars account.

 - Eligibility Applicants must be registered Wright State University students with a minimum of 6 credit hours.

 - Applicants must continue as a Wright State University student after the scholarship is awarded.